Behula: Another version

 Then, the raft sailed to where Neta, Manasa's elder sister, lived.
 She was washing clothes on the river bank when the raft touched land.
 On hearing Behula's perpetual prayers, she decided to take her to Manasa and using her supernatural powers, whisked Behula and Lakshmindara's corpse to heaven.
 There, Manasa said, "You deserve to have him back, but this can only be done if you promise to convert your father-in-law to my worship."

 “I will,” said Behula, and immediately Lakshinder's corpse began stirring.
 His decayed flesh healed and he opened his eyes, smiling at Behula.

 Guided by Neta, the couple returned to earth.
 On hearing everything from Behula, Chand Sadagar's wife told him about Manasa's conditions.
 Although he couldn't refuse Manasa's words, he insisted on not worshipping her with his right hand, as he was devoted already to Shiva.
 He instead he gave "anjali" to the goddess by his left hand.

 Legacy

-Behula continues to fascinate the peoples minds in Assam, Bengal, Bangladesh and West Bengal.
+Behula continues to fascinate the peoples minds in Assam and Bengal (Bangladesh and West Bengal).
 She is often seen as the archetypal wife, full of love and courage.
-This image of Behula is reflected in one of the poems of Jibanananda Das.
-Behula is regarded as the epitome of a loving and loyal wife in the Bengali and the Kamarupi culture.
+This image of Behula is reflected in one of the poems of the Bengali poet Jibanananda Das.
+Behula is regarded as the epitome of a loving and loyal wife in the Bengali and the Kamarupi cultures.

+Behula's story has been included in Bangladeshi national curriculum.

+Popular culture

+The story of Behula has been featured in popular media multiple times.
+Behula was the first film adaptation of the story by the Pakistani Bengali director Zahir Raihan in 1966, starring Razzak and Suchanda.
+In 2010, a TV series with the same name was directed by the Indian Bengali director Soumik Chatterjee, and aired on Star Jalsha.
+2022 Bangladeshi film Hawa, directed by Mejbaur Rahman Sumon, is loosely based on this story.

-In 2021, the Bangladeshi rock band Shunno released a folk-rock ballad called ‘Behula’ that was inspired by this story.
+In 2021, the Bangladeshi rock band Shunno released a folk-rock ballad called Behula that was inspired by this story.
 The lyric was penned by Tanvir Chowdhury.